koalatiapp/tool-browser-support/README.md

+**⚠️ WIP NOTICE:** This tool is a WIP, and therefore not completed or entirely functional at the moment.

+---

 # Browser support tool for Koalati

 This is the repository for Koalati's built-in Browser support tool.
 This tool analyzes webpages to find elements, CSS properties and scripts that might not work as expected on certain browsers.